landerban/hackathon-project/README.md

 > python manage.py createsuperuser

-after run server
+run server

-please add at least one canvas in DB from admin page for proper work (~~/admin)
+> python manage.py runserver

+Log into the admin panel at ~/admin.
+Add a canvas entry to the canvas database.